hdShang/arxiv-daily/docs/cs-CV/2025-10-17/papers/251016220v1-vm-beautynet-a-synergistic-ensemble-of-vision-transformer-and-mamba-.md

 ---
 layout: default
-title: VM-BeautyNet: A Synergistic Ensemble of Vision Transformer and Mamba for Facial Beauty Prediction
+title: "VM-BeautyNet: A Synergistic Ensemble of Vision Transformer and Mamba for Facial Beauty Prediction"
 ---

 # VM-BeautyNet: A Synergistic Ensemble of Vision Transformer and Mamba for Facial Beauty Prediction